belaymit/amharic-e-commerce-data-extractor/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Amharic E-commerce Data Extractor <a name="about-project"></a>

-> A comprehensive machine learning solution for extracting structured data from Ethiopian e-commerce communications.

 **Amharic E-commerce Data Extractor** is an advanced NLP project that leverages transformer models to extract products, prices, and locations from Amharic Telegram e-commerce channels.
 The system supports FinTech applications by providing vendor scoring capabilities for micro-lending decisions.